marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/lnblnk.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: LNBLNK, string, find non-blank character

 .. _lnblnk:

-.. index:: LNBLNK

-.. index:: string, find non-blank character

 LNBLNK --- Index of the last non-blank character in a string
 ************************************************************